-Lebanon, Israel to begin indirect talks over maritime border
+Lebanon, Israel begin indirect talks over maritime border

 Israel already has developed a natural gas industry elsewhere in its economic waters, producing enough gas for domestic consumption and to export to neighboring Egypt and Jordan.

 U.S. Assistant Secretary of State for Near Eastern Affairs David Schenker, the top American diplomat for the Middle East, arrived in Lebanon on Tuesday afternoon to attend the opening session of the talks.
-Schenker will be joined by American Ambassador John Desrocher, who will serve as the U.S. mediator for these negotiations.
+Schenker was joined by American Ambassador John Desrocher, who will serve as the U.S. mediator for these negotiations.

 The Israeli delegation will be led by the director-general of the Energy Ministry, Udi Adiri, while the Lebanese four-member team will be led by Brig.
 Gen. Bassam Yassin, the army’s deputy chief of staff.